aaronsuh1201/Silicon-diode/README.md

 where V_T = kT/q is the thermal voltage (about 25.9 mV at room temperature) and I_S is the reverse saturation current.

+[Why is the relationship exponential?]
-The number of electrons with enough thermal energy to cross the junction barrier follows a Boltzmann distribution, which falls off exponentially with barrier height.
-Applying forward voltage lowers the barrier, so the number of carriers that make it across grows exponentially.
-Since V_T ≈ 26 mV, every 60 mV multiplies the current by ten.
+Electron energies follow a Boltzmann distribution, so the fraction with enough energy to cross the junction barrier falls off exponentially with barrier height.
+Forward voltage lowers that barrier, so the number of carriers crossing rises exponentially with applied voltage.
+[What does the −1 term do?]
+Without the −1, the equation would predict current flowing with zero voltage applied.
+A free energy machine.
+The −1 makes them cancel exactly.
+[Why does a diode conduct almost nothing until about 0.6 V?]
+0.6V is the volatge required for the electrons to overcome the depletion region and flow through the diode.
+Rearranging the diode equation shows that multiplying the current by a factor of ten costs about 60 mV of additional forward voltage.
+Moving from picoamps of background leakage to milliamps of operating current spans nine factors of ten.
+Multiplying nine factors of ten by 60 mV yields 540 mV, or about 0.54 V. Because of this, a diode with a larger initial leakage current requires fewer factors of ten to reach operating current, which causes it to turn on at a lower voltage.
 The saturation current depends strongly on temperature:

 I_S(T) = I_S(T_ref) · (T/T_ref)³ · exp[ (E_g/nk) · (1/T_ref − 1/T) ]

+[Why does heating a semiconductor free more carriers?
+What role is the bandgap playing?]
-Electrons need 1.12 eV to cross silicon's bandgap, while thermal energy at room temperature is only about 0.026 eV.
-Only the extreme tail of the energy distribution qualifies, and heating shifts that tail dramatically.
-The model shows I_S growing 774× between 300 K and 350 K.
+Electrons in silicon are bound and can't conduct until they absorb enough energy to cross the bandgap — 1.12 eV.
+Thermal energy at room temperature is only ~0.026 eV, so only electrons in the high tail of the energy distribution make it. therefore when temperature increases energy of electrons increases freeing exponentially more carriers.
+[Why does the diode turn on at a LOWER voltage when it's hotter, even though you might expect more resistance?]

-Solving for voltage gives V = n·V_T·ln(I/I_S).
-Raising temperature increases V_T by 17% over this range, which alone would raise the required voltage — but it also increases I_S by a factor of 774, shrinking the logarithm by 29%.
-The second effect dominates, so forward voltage falls at −2.02 mV/K.
+Temperature affects the required voltage in two competing ways.
+As the diode gets hotter, thermal voltage rises by 17%, which on its own would require a higher voltage.
+However, the background leakage current grows so rapidly that it shrinks the logarithmic part of the equation by 29%.
+Since the second effect dominates, the net result is that forward voltage falls at −2.02 mV/K.
 ## Running it

     pip install numpy matplotlib